 Once requirements are clear, the team creates a roadmap.
 This involves:

 A crucial planning decision is choosing the technology stack.
 This includes the programming languages, frameworks, and databases that will be used.
-The overall web application architecture is also designed here, outlining how different components (like the frontend, backend, and database) will interact.
-Common architectural patterns include monolithic and microservices.
+The overall web application architecture is also designed here, outlining how different components will interact.

 This phase translates requirements into a visual and interactive blueprint.